-Born in England in 1934, Dame Judi Dench made her stage debut in Hamlet in 1957.
+Dame Judi Dench made her stage debut in Hamlet in 1957.
 After building a following for her theater, film and TV roles, she gained international recognition in the 1990s as a character in the James Bond franchise.
-Dench won an Academy Award in 1999 for her role in Shakespeare in Love, and earned additional nominations for her work in such films as Chocolat and Philomena.
+Dench won an Academy Award in 1999 for her role in Shakespeare in Love and earned additional nominations for her work in such films as Chocolat and Philomena.

 Actress Judith Olivia Dench was born on December 9, 1934, in North Yorkshire, England, to parents Reginald, a doctor, and Eleanora.
 From an early age, Dench received considerable exposure to the world of acting.
 Dench's father was the resident doctor for the Theatre Royal in York, and it wasn't uncommon for her to tag along during his visits there.

 Even as a young girl, Dench showed a passion for performance.
 She loved to dress up and sing as her mother played the piano.
 Her first foray onto the stage came with the York Mystery Plays, where Eleanora helped out with the wardrobes and her father did some acting himself.

 Dench attended an all-girls Quaker school, then followed with a brief stop at the York School of Art before changing course and heading off to London's Central School of Speech Training and Dramatic Art.
 The decision, Dench would later say, could be blamed on her brother, Jeffrey, another aspiring actor who also attended the school and pushed his sister to pursue stage work.
 "I'd never have thought of acting if it wasn't for Jeff," she has said.

 Dench's innate talent and versatility were hard to ignore.
 She made her stage debut in 1957 with the Old Vic Production Company at the Royal Court, turning heads as Ophelia in Shakespeare's Hamlet.
 Dench continued work with the Old Vic for another four years.